 “Lay Ups” are enginer-specified layers of advanced composite materials.

-Pre-Preg composites (woven cloth or uni-directional fibers with pre-impregnated resin), core materials, and other materials are combined in a Lay Up that is processed in a mold and typically a vacuum bag in the autoclave process.
+Pre-Preg composites (woven cloth or uni-directional fibers with pre-impregnated resin), core materials, and other materials.
+The materials are then combined in a Lay Up that is processed in a mold and typically a vacuum bag for the autoclave process.
+See the Autoclave Process details for more information on this process.
 See the Autoclave Process details for more information on this process.
 For less demanding applications, an oven can be used instead of an autoclave.